 As the children grew, the bakery expanded into retail sales.
-Brothers Dino (1921-2014), Angelo (1924-2015) and Remo (b.
-1930) took over from their parents.
+Brothers Dino (1921-2014), Angelo (1924-2015) and Remo (1930-2023) took over from their parents.
 Through the decades, other family members took their turn behind the counter.
 In its latter years, the bakery was run by Remo's three daughters: Lisa Desimone, Mimi Norris, and Nannette Heye.

 Famous for Cakes

 In 1939, the three sons "moved the business from the house on 20th Avenue South to its longstanding location at 2307 Rainier Avenue South, newly constructed and described as a Spanish Revival building with red clay roof tiles and arched windows.
 The brothers were proud of the bakery.
 Its oven could bake 576 loaves and the mixer could handle 700 pounds of dough at a time" (Lacitis).
 At the time of the move, the business was called the Ginger Belle Bakery.
 In the mid-1960s, Remo bought out his brothers and changed the name once again – this time to Remo Borracchini's Bakery & Mediterranean Market.